CallanMcNulty/bookstore/README.md

 # Bookstore

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an app which performs many of the functions of an online book store.
+Created for practice with the Ember framework and the Firebase database service.

 ## Prerequisites